Devesh061102/04-Mobile-Price-Predictor/README.md

 ![Prediction](https://github.com/Devesh061102/04-Mobile-Price-Predictor/blob/main/Screenshots/Screenshot%202024-05-28%20191434.png?raw=true)
 - *Prediction results display.
 After training the model, users can input new car features to get the predicted price range.
 This screen shows the prediction output.*

+## 📱 Overview

+This project includes the following steps:

+1. **Preprocessing**
+2. **Data Cleaning**
+3. **Exploratory Data Analysis (EDA)**
+4. **Data Preparation for Model Training**
+5. **Training and Predicting with Various Classification Models**
+6. **Model Evaluation**
+7. **Using Ensemble Learning Methods**

+## 📱 Objective

+Our objective is to predict the price range of a mobile phone by building a model that takes into account various features provided in the dataset.
+We will use supervised learning methods such as Decision Trees (DTs), Random Forest, and Support Vector Machine (SVM) to determine the best model for this problem.

+## 📱 Problem Statement

+We aim to classify the target variable "Price Range" based on the data and attribute information.
+Our goal is to develop a model that accurately predicts the price range of mobile phones.

+## 📔 Dataset

+The dataset used for this project is available on Kaggle: [Mobile Price Classification](https://www.kaggle.com/iabhishekofficial/mobile-price-classification).

-## Roadmap
+## 📱 Project Structure

-**Objective**: The main objective of the Car Price Range Predictor is to accurately classify cars into price ranges based on their features.
-This tool can help potential car buyers and sellers to better understand the market value of cars.

-**Data Collection**: The dataset used in this project contains various features of cars such as engine size, horsepower, and other specifications.

-**Feature Engineering**: Relevant features are selected and preprocessed to be used in the machine learning models.

-**Modeling**: The project uses multiple machine learning models such as Support Vector Machines (SVM), Decision Trees, and Random Forests to classify the cars into different price ranges.
+- **Preprocessing:** Initial steps to clean and prepare the data for analysis.
+- **Data Cleaning:** Removing inconsistencies and handling missing values.
+- **Exploratory Data Analysis (EDA):** Understanding the data through visualization and statistical analysis.
+- **Data Preparation:** Transforming the data into a suitable format for model training.
+- **Model Training:** Using various classification models to train on the dataset.
+  - **Decision Trees (DTs)**
+  - **Random Forest**
+  - **Support Vector Machine (SVM)**

-**Evaluation**: The models are evaluated based on metrics like accuracy, precision, recall, and F1-score.
-A confusion matrix and ROC curves are also used for evaluation.
+- **Model Evaluation:** Assessing model performance using metrics like accuracy, precision, recall, and F1-score.
+Visualization tools such as confusion matrix and ROC curves are also used.
+- **Ensemble Learning Methods:** Applying techniques like bagging and boosting to improve model performance.

-**User Interface**: The project has a user-friendly interface built with Streamlit, where users can input car features and get the predicted price range.
-It also provides various visualizations to help users understand the model's performance.
+- **User Interface:** Building a user-friendly interface using Streamlit where users can input mobile phone features and get the predicted price range.

-## Features

-- Data preprocessing
-- Multiple machine learning models for classification
-- Model evaluation with various metrics
-- Confusion matrix and ROC curve visualization
-- User-friendly interface built with Streamlit

-## Lessons Learned
+## 📱 Conclusion

-Through the development of the Car Price Range Predictor, several key lessons were learned.
-These include the importance of feature selection and engineering, the need for robust model evaluation techniques, and the value of user-friendly interface design to enhance usability.
-Additionally, understanding the trade-offs between different machine learning models and the importance of hyperparameter tuning were highlighted.
-Continuous improvement processes, informed by user feedback and advancements in machine learning, were essential for refining the tool's functionality and ensuring its long-term effectiveness.
+This project successfully demonstrates the process of predicting mobile phone price ranges based on various features using supervised learning techniques.
+By exploring and analyzing the dataset, preprocessing the data, and employing multiple classification models, we were able to build a robust predictive model.

 ## Authors